gamecook/gamecook.github.com/games/resident-raver.markdown

     **Warning**

-    This is a preview build of Resident Raver and may contain bugs, be compleatly unballanced, or not correctly save your progress.
+    This is a preview build of Resident Raver and may contain bugs, be completely unbalanced, or not correctly save your progress.
 Play at your own risk.

 <canvas id="canvas"></canvas>